 This peaceful national reserve is an excellent place for bird watchers, trekkers, nature lovers and photographers.
 Gullubahce (Priene) was one of the most active ports of the lonian Federation.
 The gridlike system of streets introduced in the fourth century B.C. by Hippodamos of Miletos is a superb and early example of town planning.
 Milet (Miletos), like Priene, was a great lonian port and the birthplace of several philosophers and sages.
 The theatre justifies a visit, and be sure to see the well preserved ruins of the Faustina baths and the Archaeological Museum.

-Major Sights, Places To See
+Major Sights in Kusadasi Places To See Things To do

 Mehmet Pasa Caravanserai, Guvercinada (Pigeon Island), Dilek National Park, Ephesus, Miletos, Didyma, Priene, Aphrodisias, Pamukkale, Lake Camici (Bafa), Heracleia, Bodrum, Samos.

 Access Kusadasi By Road

 For most long distance bus journeys, it is necessary to change at Izmir, 90 minutes away, which has many more choices.
 Smaller buses make regular trips to Bodrum (2 hours), Pamukkale (3 hours) and Selcuk (30 mins), and dolmuses run a shuttle service to the beaches to the south of Kusadasi.
 There is a bus service that stops near Izmir’s airport.
 Buses either depart from the bus station, or from the town centre.